dutchaug/beginners-workshop/lesson01/README.md

 The **versionName** value is a user-friendly name for the app version and can be any string.
 This value is visible to the end-users on Google Play.

 #### AndroidManifest.xml
 Every application must have an AndroidManifest.xml file (with precisely that name) in its root directory.
-The manifest file presents essential information about your app to the Android system, information the system must have before it can run any of the app's code.
-Among other things, the manifest does the following:

-* It names the Java package for the application.
-The package name serves as a unique identifier for the application.
-* It describes the components of the application and under what conditions they can be launched.
-* It declares which permissions the application must have in order to access protected parts of the API and interact with other applications.
-* It declares the minimum level of the Android API that the application requires.

 Let's open up the AndroidManifest.xml file of the helloworld app.

 ```
 <?xml version="1.0" encoding="utf-8"?>